“Huh!” He said. “I never would have thought that would fit in there…”

 Four days later, a well-known instructor pilot named Charles Godefroy flew beneath the Arc de Triomphe, much to the dismay of the General staff and much to the glee of we who fought in the air for France.

 “He flew a smaller airplane, a biplane just as you suggested,” Johnnie said.
 He and I decided to watch the whole affair from his hotel window.
 It was bloody spectacular, just as I’d predicted.
 Just as I knew he’d come down the Avenue de la Grande Armée.
-Just as I remembered it when I won that bet with Putnam and Viallet I could do it late one afternoon in early ’17.
+Just as I remembered my close call late one afternoon in early ’17, when I won that bet with Putnam and Viallet that I could do it.

 But that’s a story for another time, another bottle .